What is love?

-[My girlfriend was probably giving me when she said, “Maybe you should be with someone more like her.
+[My girlfriend was probably giving me some very deep information about herself when she said, “Maybe you should be with someone more like her.
 She’s an artist.
 She’s beautiful.”]

 Jump forward through the summer to now and pick up the story.
 My girlfriend is no more, and this attractive woman now reappears in my imagination.
 “I wonder what she’s up to?”

 I wonder about just how pretty this woman is.
 I wonder if she’s frequently accosted by hungry men.
 I wonder how I might fit into her constellation.
 And, ultimately, I wonder if she’s simply too beautiful for me to be with her.
 (What?)
 Is her beauty a deterrent to having a healthy and happy relationship?
 Of course, that last question is stupid.
 I know very little about her.
 I know she is pretty.
 I know she is creative and has two daughters.
 I know she got divorced six years ago.
 And that’s it.
 What do I know about relating to her?
 What do I know about her goals and her aspirations?
 What do I know about her love/relationship style?
 Nothing.
 I know nothing about her.
 Except, I know she’s pretty.
 Very pretty.